Questions and Answers¶

 What is NURBS?¶

-NURBS is an acronym for Non-Uniform Rational Basis Spline and it represents a mathematical model for generation of curves and surfaces in a flexible way.
-It is a well-accepted industry standard and used as a basis for nearly all of the 3D modeling and CAD/CAM software packages as well as modeling and visualization frameworks.
+NURBS is an acronym for Non-Uniform Rational Basis Spline and it represents a mathematical model for generation of geometric shapes in a flexible way.
+It is a well-accepted industry standard and used as a basis for nearly all of the 3-dimensional modeling and CAD/CAM software packages as well as modeling and visualization frameworks.

-NURBS-Python started as a term project for M E 625 Surface Modeling course offered in 2016 Spring semester at Iowa State University.
-The main purpose of the project was development of an open-source, object-oriented, pure Python NURBS library and releasing on the public domain.
+NURBS-Python started as a final project for M E 625 Surface Modeling course offered in 2016 Spring semester at Iowa State University.
+The main purpose of the project was development of a free and open-source, object-oriented, pure Python NURBS library and releasing it on the public domain.
 As an added challenge to the project, everything was developed using Python Standard Library but no other external modules.
-This challenge was specifically added as we were struggling with installing & compiling external modules for embedded Python distributions.

 In years, NURBS-Python has grown up to a self-contained and extensible general-purpose pure Python spline library with support for various computational geometry and linear algebra algorithms.
 Apart from the computational side, user experience was also improved by introduction of visualization and CAD exchange modules.